konstructio/kubefirst/docs/common/security.md

 ## Assume Role
 Kubefirst also provides an approach to run the previsioning process on less privileges strategy via [AWS Assume Role](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html).
-The idea is to basically configure a AWS role with the permissions you would like to provide to the Kubefirst installer, and provide that role to the [Assume Role Kubefirst command](../tooling/kubefirst-cli.md) via de `init` command.
+The idea is to basically configure a AWS role with the permissions you would like to provide to the Kubefirst installer and provide that role to the [Assume Role Kubefirst command](../tooling/kubefirst-cli.md) via de `init` command.

 ## TLS Encryption for Ingressed Services